rclone/rclone/docs/content/filtering.md

 `--min-age` applies only to files and not to directories.

-Eg `rclone ls remote: --min-age 2d` lists files on `remote:` of 2 days old or more.
+E.g. `rclone ls remote: --min-age 2d` lists files on `remote:` of 2 days old or more.

 ## Other flags